 Pros and cons Coax Splitter

 - You can hook up multiple devices in the same location by just having an existing cable split instead of buying and placing a new cable line in the same room.

 Loss of signal: When the coaxial cable splits too much, it diminishes the signal and might lead to a connection failure.
 You might notice your signal being reduced when you connect three TVs to one cable line, this might signify that the loss is really a result of too much splitting.

 Poor signal quality after connecting a cable TV to an internet modem: Some households usually split their coax cable line to support both TV and internet, which proves to be a bad idea as the internet needs a strong signal.
 Sadly, the signal being split may not be strong enough to enable a good connection, leading to a loss of service and a decrease in signal quality.

 The solution is purchasing a coax Splitter that can support this large amount of data for maximum efficiency and handle the connection problems.

 Poor choice of coax Splitter: The number of output lines determines the signal strength output, splitters tend to do an even distribution of the signal between the connection ports, it will do this regardless of the number of lines being used at the time.
 Therefore, it is important to choose a splitter with the number of output lines you know you will need and use.

-As we have seen the above descriptions that an HDMI Splitter is better than a coax Splitter in a way that signal loss and quality reduction can be easily tackled in an HDMI Splitter than a coax Splitter, this is usually the case when an active HDMI Splitter is used, and it makes sure the number of outputs does not affect the signal integrity, picture and sound quality.
+As we have seen in the above descriptions that an HDMI Splitter is better than a coax Splitter in a way that signal loss and quality reduction can be easily tackled in an HDMI Splitter than a coax Splitter, this is usually the case when an active HDMI Splitter is used, and it makes sure the number of outputs does not affect the signal integrity, picture, and sound quality.